sampsyo/cs6120/content/blog/2019-10-27-tbjit-type-specialization/index.md

 This paper was written at the beginning of the multi-core processor era.
 Could multiprocessing improve the JIT performance?

-Is it wasteful for billions of computers to 'learn' the same traces when they load a webpage?
+Is it wasteful for billions of computers to "learn" the same traces when they load a webpage?
 Could anything be done to remedy this?